cockroachdb/docs/v2.0/configure-replication-zones.md

 toc: false
 ---

 In CockroachDB, you use **replication zones** to control the number and location of replicas for specific sets of data, both when replicas are first added and when they are rebalanced to maintain cluster equilibrium.
-Initially, there is a single, default replication zone for the entire cluster.
-You can adjust this default zone as well as add zones for individual databases and tables as needed.
+Initially, there is are a few special pre-configured replication zones for internal system data along with a default replication zone that applies to the rest of the cluster.
+You can adjust these pre-configured zones as well as add zones for individual databases and tables as needed.
 For example, you might use the default zone to replicate most data in a cluster normally within a single datacenter, while creating a specific zone to more highly replicate a certain database or table across multiple datacenters and geographies.

 This page explains how replication zones work and how to use the `cockroach zone` [command](cockroach-commands.html) to configure them.